 It is quiet safe in Egypt right now.
 The situation in calming down with no more riots in Cairo after the new president Mohamed Morsi was assigned.
-Tourism is starting to revive again, and the number of tourists is increasing so there is no need to panic about your safety. over 5 years ago
+Tourism is starting to revive again, and the number of tourists is increasing so there is no need to panic about your safety. about 8 years ago

 From all of the people I speak to who have been to Egypt recently, the general feeling is that it is a moderately safe destination to go to.
 Having said this, Egypt is far from stable, politically and civically.